galtsev/dstor/README.md

 # Test client

 The same executable can be used to generate write load.
-Adjust `gen` section of `cmd/dstor.yaml` and run `./cmd client`.
+Adjust `gen` section of `dstor/dstor.yaml` and run `dstor client`.